kurtcms/vco-api-ent-event/README.md

 ## Enterprise Event in JSON

-The enterprise events will be appended to a JSON file, with each in a new line, on a `Docker volume` that is accessible on the Docker host under `/var/lib/docker/volumes/<volume-name>/_data`.
+The enterprise events will be appended to a JSON file, with each in a new line, on a `Docker volume` that is mounted in the same directory of the `docker-compose.yml` file on the Docker host.
 If the Python script is run as a standalone service, the JSON file will be in the same directory of the script instead.

 In any case, the JSON file is stored under a directory by the enterpriseName to ease access.